Authored By: Legal Aid Services of Oklahoma, Inc.

-- The abuser can be arrested and put in jail if he/she violates a protective order.
+- The abuser can be arrested and put in jail if they violate a protective order.

 - If you have left your home, a protective order can make it easier for you to get the police to go with you to get your personal belongings.

-WHAT DO I NEED TO WRITE DOWN WHEN I ASK THE COURT OR A PROTECTIVE ORDER?
+WHAT DO I NEED TO WRITE DOWN WHEN I ASK THE COURT FOR A PROTECTIVE ORDER?

 You will have to fill out a form called a "Petition for Order of Protection" or if you are in an emergency situation and asking for an order immediately, a "Petition for an Emergency Order of Protection."